UKBMI Scale

 What is a healthy BMI for women in the UK?

 The NHS healthy BMI range for women is 18.5 to 24.9, the same as for men.
-Lower thresholds (healthy 18.5 to 22.9) apply for women of South Asian, Chinese, Black African or African-Caribbean family background.
+Lower thresholds (healthy 18.5 to 22.9) apply for women of Asian, Middle Eastern, Black African or African-Caribbean family background.

 Is the healthy BMI different for women over 50?